-Assets' alignment vs 2°C pathway (ktCO2e/year, over 30 years)
+Assets' alignment vs 2°C pathway (ktCO2/year, over 30 years)

-The methodology provides a bottom-up portfolio rating.
+The methodology provides a bottom-up portfolio rating

-Transitioning to a low-carbon economy means that investment in low carbon infrastructure needs to grow dramatically compared to current levels.
-However, without dedicated tools, it is impossible for an investor to say whether his mix of investment is compatible with a given low-carbon transition or not.
+Transitioning to a low-carbon economy means that investment in low-carbon infrastructure needs to grow dramatically compared to current levels.
+However, without dedicated tools, it is impossible for an investor to say whether his mix of investments is compatible with a given low-carbon pathway or not.

-The portfolio approach enables any investor to measure-up the overall balance of its portfolio and to allocate its investment in a compatible manner with a low-carbon scenario (the scenario is not prescribed any the methodology allows to test the portfolio against any specific pathway).
+The portfolio approach enables any investor to measure-up the alignment of his portfolio and to allocate his investment in a compatible manner with a low-carbon scenario (the methodology allows to test the portfolio against any specific pathway).

-2-infra challenge and existing standards & regulations
+2-infra challenge: existing standards & regulation